 - Other correspondence, such as email and mail.

-Diabetes SA will not use unlawful; or unfair means to obtain information.
-We will always collect Personal Information from you directly unless it is unreasonable or impractical for us to do so.
-When a person with diabetes is under 15 years old, or lacks the mental capacity and legal competence to make decisions, the person’s primary carer or guardian must consent to the collection of the person’s information.
+We will always collect Personal Information from you directly unless it is unreasonable or impractical for us to dos so.
+When a person with diabetes is under 15 years old or lacks the mental capacity and legal competence to make decisions, the person’s primary carer or guardian must consent to the collection of the person’s information.

 Use of your information